Sepideh M. Alavi photo

 Pauline Serrano

-Pauline Serrano is a doctoral student in School Psychology working with Dr. Jill Sharkey.
-She earned her MA in psychological science and BA in honors psychology with a minor in child and adolescent development from California State University, Northridge (CSUN), where she teaches as part-time faculty.
-Pauline’s program of research examines the impact of individual, family, and school factors on the health (mental/physical) and academic success of underserved minority students.
-Her prior research experiences solidified her passion of improving student socio-emotional health, engagement, and academic success within school systems.
-More specifically, she is interested in the role school psychologists play in fostering the connection between families and school staff.
-Her long-term goals are to become a professor and a licensed school psychologist.
+Pauline Serrano is a doctoral student in School Psychology working under Dr. Jill Sharkey.
+She holds an MA in Psychological Science and a BA in Honors Psychology with a minor in Child and Adolescent Development from California State University, Northridge (CSUN), where she also serves as part-time faculty.
+Pauline’s research explores the influence of individual, family, school, and community factors on the mental and physical health and academic success of underserved minority students.
+Specifically, she is interested in the role school psychologists play in strengthening connections between families and school staff.
+Her long-term goal is to become a professor who mentors and supports the next generation of underrepresented scholars and contributes to expanding inclusivity in school psychology.
 Feel free to contact Pauline at jeanpauline_serrano@ucsb.edu.

 Himadhari Sharma